Yuricst/FullEphemerisPropagator.jl/docs/src/basics.md

 ## Configuring the dynamics

-We first need to give the values of GMs, their corresponding NAIF IDs, the intertial frame name in which the integration is to be done, and a canonical length scale:
+We first need to give the values of GMs, their corresponding NAIF IDs, the intertial frame name in which the integration is to be done, and a canonical length scale to improve the numerical condition:

 ```julia
 # define parameters